marcelotduarte/cx_Freeze/README.md

 To install the latest development build:

 ```
+pip uninstall cx_Freeze
-pip install --force --no-cache --pre --extra-index-url https://marcelotduarte.github.io/packages/ cx_Freeze
+pip install --extra-index-url https://test.pypi.org/simple/ cx_Freeze --pre --no-cache
 ```

 Please check the
 [installation](https://cx-freeze.readthedocs.io/en/latest/installation.html)
-for more information and how to install in other environments such as pipenv, conda-forge, etc.
+for more information and how to install in other environments.

 # Documentation